9 of the Most Expensive Wines Ever Sold

 What Drove the Price: The Napa winery’s inaugural vintage was in 1992.

-Sold for $500,000 at the 2000 Auction Napa Valley, this record breaking Screaming Eagle Winery sale happened to take place in the winery’s backyard, rather than at a European or New York-based auction house.
-Also of note—the wine was only eight years old, rather than dating back to the middle of last century like many wines sold at auction.
-The long wait list to become a club member and the limited production size (around 500 cases annually) makes Screaming Eagle Winery a cult favorite even with their relatively new vintages.
+Sold for $500,000 at the 2000 Auction Napa Valley, this record-breaking Screaming Eagle Winery sale happened in the winery’s backyard rather than at a European or New York-based auction house.
+Also, the wine was only eight years old, rather than dating back to the middle of last century like many wines sold at auction.
+The long wait list to become a club member and the limited production size (around 500 cases annually) makes Screaming Eagle Winery a cult favorite even with its relatively new vintages.

 3. 1945 Château Mouton-Rothschild